qishibo/alpine-lnmp/readme.md

 # alpine lnmp

-> lnmp based on alpine, total size is only 200MB.
+> Pure lnmp environment running in docker, based on alpine, total size is only 200MB and compressed size is only 70MB.

 2017.12.25 versions: